-- 31.5.6.5.2 If the appropriate federal, state or local agency(ies) either rejects_does not approve a necessary authorization, or approves and later withdraws authorization, for the selected Public Policy Transmission pProject, all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable by the Transmission Owner or Other Developer.
-The period for cost recovery will be determined by the Commission and will begin as determined by the Commission. - 31.5.6.5.3 Upon request by NYPA, the ISO will make a filing on behalf of NYPA under this Section 31.5.6.5. - 31.5.6.6 To the extent that Incremental TCCs are created as a result of a regulated economic transmission project that has been approved for cost recovery under the
+- 31.5.6.5.2 If the appropriate federal, state or local agency(ies) either rejects a necessary authorization, or approves and later withdraws authorization, for the selected Public Policy Transmission Project, the Developer may recover all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, to the extent permitted by the Commission in accordance with its regulations on abandoned plant recovery.
+The period for cost recovery will be determined by the Commission and will begin as determined by the Commission. - 31.5.6.5.3 Upon request by NYPA, the ISO will make a filing on behalf of NYPA under this Section 31.5.6.5. - 31.5.6.6 To the extent that Incremental TCCs are created as a result of a regulated economic transmission project that has been approved for cost recovery under the NYISO Tariff, those Incremental TCCs that can be sold will be auctioned or otherwise sold by the ISO.
+The ISO shall determine the amount of Incremental TCCs that may be awarded to an expansion in accordance with the provisions of

-NYISO Tariff, those Incremental TCCs that can be sold will be auctioned or otherwise sold by the ISO.
-The ISO shall determine the amount of Incremental TCCs that may be awarded to an expansion in accordance with the provisions of Section 19.2.2 of Attachment M of the ISO OATT.
+Section 19.2.2 of Attachment M of the ISO OATT.
 The ISO will use these revenues to offset the revenue requirements for the project.
 The Incremental TCCs shall continue to be sold for the depreciable life of the project, and the revenues offset will commence upon the first payment of revenues related to a sale of Incremental TCCs on or after the charge for a specific RETP is implemented.

-31.5.7 Cost Allocation for Eligible Interregional Transmission Projects31.5.7.1 Costs of Approved Interregional Transmission Projects
+31.5.7 Cost Allocation for Eligible Interregional Transmission Projects

+31.5.7.1 Costs of Approved Interregional Transmission Projects